JEr1yAnalst/dsc-phase-2project_group7/README.md

 We use an iterative process to prepare and model our data while utilizing exploratory data analysis to better understand our dataset.
 Next, we try to iterate across models using various statistical techniques in order to identify the model with the best statistical R-Squared Value, RMSE, and differential values.

 ## Business understanding
-The following are the goals which we have addressed with in this analysis:
+The following are the goals which we aim to address within this analysis:

 1. Explore and understand the structure and content of the King County House Sales dataset.
 2. Perform descriptive analysis to gain insights into key features, trends, and patterns in the data.